 Do I need a Product Stage approved in order to launch?

-What if I disagree with the assigned Product Stage?
+What if I am not approved for my requested Product Stage?

-If you were not approved for the Product Stage you chose, this likely means that the information on your campaign page is not sufficient to our guidelines.
+If you were not approved for the Product Stage you chose, this likely means that the documentation on your campaign page is insufficient and does not meet our required thresholds.
 We will ask you via email to update your page with specific information.
 After making your changes, you may resubmit your campaign again for another review.